University of Chester homepage

 • Senior LecturerFaculty of Health, Medicine and Society

 Victoria Arnold is a registered social worker and a senior lecturer in the social work department.
-Victoria’s area of social work practice is Child Protection.
-Victoria is also an affiliate of The Centre for Academic Innovation and Development CAID.
+Her area of social work practice is Child Protection.
+Victoria is also an affiliate of The Centre for Academic Innovation and Development CAID, a Fellow of the Higher Education Academy and a member of JAWS (Japanese Anthropology Workshop).

 • Culture and Society Research and Knowledge Exchange Institute